Objectives and competences

 Intended learning outcomes - knowledge and understanding

-2. Acquire knowledge and understanding of international professional rules in the field of internal auditing (PILO 2b).
+2. 2.
+Explain international professional standards in the field of internal auditing.
+(PILO 2b).

-3. Get trained to apply theoretical knowledge to concrete examples of internal audits and internal audit activity (PILO 2a).
+3. 3.
+Apply theoretical knowledge in specific cases of internal audits and internal audit activities.
+(PILO 2a)

-4. Meet and understand ethical frameworks and ethical dilemmas in internal audit activity and understand ethical and professional responsibility in the field of internal auditing (PILO 4a).
+4. 4.
+Explain ethical frameworks and ethical dilemmas in internal audit activities and professional responsibility in the field of internal auditing.
+(PILO 4a)

-5. Be able to assess the ethicality of the organisation's operating and internal audit circumstances and be able to propose solutions to ethical problems (PILO 4c).
+5. 5.
+They will be able to assess the ethics of the circumstances of the organization's operations and internal auditing and be able to propose solutions to ethical problems.
+(PILO 4c)

-6. Get practical experience of problems in the field of internal auditing in a working group.
+6. 6.
+They will solve problems in the field of internal auditing in a working group.
 (PILO 3c)

-7. Develop professional ethical awareness and skills necessary for conducting internal auditing with the purpose of supporting the organization's sustainability goals (PILO 4b).
+8. Explain the professional ethical awareness and skills required to perform internal auditing in order to support the sustainable goals of the organization (PILO 4b).

 The PILO label (i.e., Programme Intended Learning Outcomes) defines the contribution of each listed intended learning outcome of a course towards achieving the general and/or subject-specific competencies or learning outcomes acquired through the programme.